 WE WANT TO HELP!
-If your're a business owner and want to reduce your food waste, ant to reduce your food waste we can help you get started.
+If your're a business owner and want to reduce your food waste, we can help you get started.
 Call (805) 882-3600

-12 Business Food Scraps Collection
+Business Food Scraps Collection

 Can't donate it?
 COMPOST IT!

 Business Food Scraps Collection is much different than backyard composting.
 Commercial food scraps are taken to industrial composting facilities that get extremely hot and are closely observed.
 These high temperatures and careful monitoring kill any pathogens and can even break down paper products.
 Even though the process is a little different, the end result is the same-nutritious and delicious compost!